 For decades, our attorneys have stood up for the rights of New York City’s citizens.
 Many of our cases over the years have involved premises liability on MTA property.
 We have experience fighting the following governmental public transport agencies:

 - Metropolitan Transportation Authority (MTA), also known as the New York City Transit Authority

 - Port Authority of New York & New Jersey (PATH)

 Not sure whether your fall on MTA property conforms to the requirements we listed above?
 Contact the New York City slip and fall attorneys at Banville Law today for a free consultation!

 In minutes, our lawyers can evaluate the facts of your case and determine whether or not we can help you.
-If you have a legitimate claim against the MTA, our lawyers will do everything in their power to represent you effectively and aggressively.
+If you have a legitimate claim against the MTA, our public transportation injury lawyers will do everything in their power to represent you effectively and aggressively.